micahcantor/blog/content/blog/crafting-interpreters-typed-racket.md

 ### Notes

-[^1]: I stole this idea from [this implementation of Lox in Scheme](https://github.com/harryposner/schlox).
+[^1]: I stole this idea from [this implementation of Lox in Chicken Scheme](https://github.com/harryposner/schlox).
 If you found this post interesting, you may find their code to be as well.